 Every enterprise app starts small (MVP) and goes on to become a full-blown project which may define the business entirely.
 Enterprises are looking to get more Agile and have an iterative cycle for development.
 They’ve started developing applications with a Microservice architecture, where you build single-function modules that can function independently having a well-designed user-interface.
 This encourages the DevOps and Agile mentality within organizations.

-Software is developed, tested and deployed faster and with higher reliability.
+With Microservice-based apps, Software is developed, tested and deployed faster and with higher reliability.
 Rather than having one big application with a complex codebase, organizations like Amazon, PayPal, GoDaddy and Netflix have opted for a Microservice-based architecture instead of a monolithic architecture.
 These companies build small units (microservices) that come together to form a large application.
 It allows developers to write code in different languages, for different parts of the app and from different parts of the world at the same time.

 The single functioning modules can be decoupled and can troubleshoot easily.